nionio6915/Euclid_Probe/README.md

 ## Dock Design and Location
 The dock design of the Euclid probe is a critical part of why it works so well.
 Docks and probe adapters are provided for many of the common printers.
 Users are encouraged to use the solid model files in the CAD directory or the stl directory.

  - Fixed dock is the easiest to deploy and configure at a constant X,Y,Z position.
 If your printer has a work area beyond the print area, locate the dock anywhere that is most convenient.
 The simplest gcode macro to write is move the carriage to a ready position next to the dock, move over the dock, pause, exit the dock.
+Example to follow....

 ![iso](/images/probe_deploy.png)

 If you do not have an overrun area, then you will either need to give up a small area for the dock, about ~20x30 (It may sound like a lot, but when was the last time you printeed all the way out to the corner like that ?)

  - Bed Mount or Moving Z mount- this is a little more complicated but doable, given a fixed X & Y, but varying Z.
  -   If your printer uses a Z endtop, then the dock is essentailly fixed at X,Y,Z.
  -   If you are using the probe as BOTH endstop and probe, you need to use an advanced firwmare like RRF version 3.x or above that uses conditional gcodes to position the carraige in X & Y over the dock, then incrementally move in Z and check for the probe connection state changing indicating probe pickup.
+Example to follow....

 ## Firmware Configuration